-Climbing and access information for this peak is found on page 349.
-Hanna North lives below the peak and her comments regarding accessing the summit via the Skyline Trail are found below.
+Climbing and access information for this peak is on Page 349 of the book.
+Hanna North lives below the peak.
+Her comments regarding accessing the summit via the Skyline Trail are found below.
 Livingston Douglas has provided significant clarifications and updates for climbers interested in accessing this peak by the route listed in the book as well as detailed route descriptions.
-Finally, if you plan on camping in or near the City of Rocks be advised that it is an extremely busy area.
+Finally, if you plan on camping in or near the City of Rocks, please be advised that it is an extremely busy area.
 As Livingston Douglas pointed out “Man, was that place crowded.
-Late September (9/23) and every one of the 80+ campsites was filled!”
+It was late September and every one of the 80+ campsites was filled!”
 Updated November 2018

-Graham Peak sits at the southern end of the Albion Range above the City of Rocks National Preserve.
-Eastern approaches to the peak are blocked by private land but the peak is approachable from the National Preserve by trail and the west and north via old roads which are gated shut but open to self propelled travelers.
-The views from the top of the City and Cache Peak and Mount Independence as well as the Black Pine Range to the east and Utah’s Raft River Range and Pilot Peak help make this peak a special place.
+Graham Peak is located at the south end of the Albion Range above the City of Rocks National Reserve.
+Eastern approaches to the peak are blocked by private land, but the peak is approachable from the National Reserve by trail.
+Access from the west and north is via old roads which are gated but are open to self-propelled travelers.
+The views from the top of the City of Rocks, Cache Peak, Mount Independence, the Black Pine Range, Utah’s Raft River Range, and Pilot Peak make this peak a special place.
+USGS Almo

-The trail approach from City of Rocks crosses well maintained and signed trails.
+The trail approach from City of Rocks crosses well-maintained and signed trails.
 Hike to Indian Grove and then choose a Class 2 route that looks good to you.
-The sage covered slopes are difficult because the brush is very healthy.
+The sage-covered slopes are difficult because the brush is very healthy.
 Climbing up through the trees worked for me.
 It is possible to follow a road/trail from Indian Grove to the summit (see Hannah North’s note at the bottom of the page).
-Its a longer walk than the 7.5 mile walk/scramble shown below.
+It is a longer walk than the 7.5-mile walk/scramble shown below.
 Also see John Platt’s trip report linked below.

-There is a trail to get a person all the way to the top of Graham, but we didn’t send you up because it has too much snow.
-It’s called Skyline Trail.
-It goes from Indian Grove up around SW side of Graham.
+There is a trail to get a person all the way to the top of Graham Peak, but we didn’t send you up because it has too much snow.
+It’s called the Skyline Trail.
+It goes from Indian Grove up around the Southwest Side of Graham Peak.
 The Park Service maintains this section of Skyline Trail pretty well.
-Then from Graham Pk the trail goes north along the length of Albion Range to near Pomerelle Ski Area, maybe 70% single track and 30% dirt road.
-It’s a very scenic trail, I’d guess about 25 miles long.
-Except for City of Rocks section Skyline is not maintained by USFS so has deadfall.
-Ok for hikers but not cyclists or horses.
+From Graham Peak, the trail goes north along the length of Albion Range to near the Pomerelle Ski Area, maybe 70% single track and 30% dirt road.
+It’s a very scenic trail.
+I would guess it’s about 25 miles long.
+Except for City of Rocks section, the Skyline Trail is not maintained by the Forest Service so it has deadfall.
+OK for hikers but not for cyclists or horses.
 Only portions of the trail still appear on topo maps but more of it is still there.

 2018 Update by Livingston Douglas

 The “old road” that “can be followed almost to the top of the peak” is FSR-707, a narrow, rocky jeep road.
 FSR-707 begins at a junction with FSR-607/Stines Pass Road.
 This junction is about 50 yards up from the junction of FSR-607 and FSR-562/Logger Springs Road, which is located about 4.3 miles up FSR-562 from its beginning at Emery Canyon Road just inside the West Entrance to the City of Rocks National Reserve.
-Please consult the Access Section to the Northwest Face/Northwest Ridge Route for Graham Peak for clear, precise driving instructions on how to reach the “old road.”
+Please consult the Access Section to the northwest face/northwest ridge for Graham Peak for clear, precise driving instructions on how to reach the “old road.”

 Northwest Face/Northwest Ridge, Class 2—STANDARD ROUTE

-From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo on the way) to a signed R/W turn for the City of Rocks National Reserve at 3075 South.
+From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo on the way) to a signed right/west turn for the City of Rocks National Reserve at 3075 South.
 This paved road is unofficially called the “City of Rocks Road.”
-Set your odometer to 0.0 here.
+Reset your odometer here.

-At 2.0 miles, you reach the City of Rocks East Entrance Sign.
-At 4.1 miles, turn R to stay on the City of Rocks Road (“Bath Rock Campsites” sign here).
-At 6.6 miles, cross a 6,530-foot pass and the road name changes to Emery Canyon Road.
-From the saddle, continue W on the paved road and descend to a meadow.
-At 7.3 miles, you reach a junction with Logger Springs Road (which, after entering the Sawtooth National Forest, becomes FSR-562).
+At 2.0 miles, reach the City of Rocks east entrance sign.
+At 4.1 miles, turn right to stay on the City of Rocks Road (“Bath Rock Campsites” sign here).
+At 6.6 miles, cross a 6,530-foot pass where the road name changes to Emery Canyon Road.
+From the saddle, continue west on the paved road and descend to a meadow.
+At 7.3 miles, reach a junction with Logger Springs Road (which, after entering the Sawtooth National Forest, becomes FSR-562).
 This road is signed for “Logger Springs.”

-This route is part of a ridge traverse from Graham Peak to Peak 8770 (Stines Peak).
-From the summit of Graham Peak, scramble NW then N along the North Ridge to reach Point 8648.
-The North Ridge is mostly open terrain with broken rock and easy, short scrub.
-Skirt L/W of any ridge crest issues (e.g., thick firs) and use good cattle trails on the upper edge of the thicker veg to help you advanced quickly.
+This route is part of a ridge traverse from Graham Peak to Peak 8770/Stines Peak.
+From the summit of Graham Peak, scramble northwest then north along the north ridge to reach Point 8648.
+The north ridge is mostly open terrain with broken rock and easy, short scrub.
+Skirt left/west of any ridge crest issues (e.g., thick firs) and use good cattle trails on the upper edge of the thicker veg to help you advanced quickly.
 Soon after passing Point 8648, you reach a flattish open area with a fence row and an old jeep road coming up from the thick pine forest to the west.
 This old road is FSR-607A, which you will encounter when you descend Stines Pass via Stines Pass Road/FSR-607.

-Bash your way through a section of aspens to reach a rocky outcrop that sits just SW of Stines Pass.
-You might think that THIS is the pass, but it’s not.
-You will notice a good jeep road to your L/NW here.
+Bash your way through a section of aspens to reach a rocky outcrop that sits just southwest of Stines Pass.
+You might think that THIS is the pass but it’s not.
+You will notice a good jeep road to your left/northwest here.
 That is your ticket back to Logger Springs Road.
-Continue NE from here, either skirting or climbing over the minor ridge bump to reach Stines Pass.
+Continue northeast from here, either skirting or climbing over the minor ridge bump to reach Stines Pass.
 The cattle fence is in pretty rough shape at Stines Pass.
-It is laying on the ground to the L/NW of the pass and it continues, at least temporarily, up the Southwest Ridge of Peak 8770 (Stines Peak).
+It is laying on the ground to the left/northwest of the pass and it continues, at least temporarily, up the southwest ridge of Peak 8770/Stines Peak.